guildai/guild.ai/pages/docs/intro.md

     paths by including the `-f` option.
 This is useful if you need to access a particular file on the file system.

-Guild provides a number of commands to help you study run results.
-Try running any of these commands from the `sample-project` directory:
+Guild provides a number of commands for viewing runs.
+Try any of these commands from the `sample-project` directory:

 ``guild view``
 : Open [Guild View](term:guild-view).